We track legislation, keep you informed and arm you with the resources you need to influence public policy.

 Learn more about this program to rally public support around decreasing the cost of college and making it easier and cheaper to pay student loan debt.

-Attend a Degrees, Not Debt training or schedule one in your local.
+Complete our NEW online Degrees, Not Debt training or schedule one in your local.

 Learn how you can reduce what you owe.

 There are many opportunities to make your voice heard on this critical issue!

 Nothing is as powerful as your own experience -- sharing the good, the bad and the ugly when it comes to student debt.